How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 Padding tips:

-Avoid shorts without proper chamois if you're riding more than 30–40 minutes.
+Avoid shorts without a proper chamois if riding more than 30–40 minutes.

 High-quality stitching enhances durability and prevents chafing.